What can you clean with Akua Sonic?

 - Scratched glasses.
 Glasses with scratched coatings are likely to have their coating damaged further.

 - Watch heads.
 Watch heads, even if advertised as waterproof should never be submerged in the ultrasonic cleaner.
 The ultrasonic vibrations can damage movement mechanisms and weaken rubber seals.

 - Painted items.
 Ultrasonic cleaners do a great job of removing paint.
 Unless you’re trying to remove paint, don’t clean it in the ultrasonic cleaner.

 It is the user's responsibility to ensure the items submerged in the Akua Sonic Jewelry Cleaner is safe to be cleaned in an ultrasonic cleaner.
-If you're not sure, feel free to reach out to our friendly staff at email@example.com.
+If you're not sure, reach out to our friendly staff at firstname.lastname@example.org.

-Check this flowchat below for more cleaning details.
+Check this flowchart below for more cleaning details:

 Please make sure to carefully review the following warnings:

 - Not to be used by person with a pacemaker

 - Do not add combustible liquids to the cleaner